 Paint Over Your Wood Sign To Fix Painting Mistakes

-Looking at the same problem as listed above you have a painted wood sign which when you hand painted, you miscalculated the spacing and it is either to far to the left, right, top or bottom.
+Looking at the same problem as listed above you have a painted wood sign which when you hand-painted, you miscalculated the spacing and it is either too far to the left, right, top, or bottom.

 Painting over your painted wood sign to fix your painting mistake is something you should think about and possibly be creative with.
 Do you recreate your original piece or add a new appearance, something subtle which gives it the extra pop you are looking for?

 I really liked the look of the finished product with the crackle background paint and decided to push forward with repainting it with the new background as depicted in the below video.